dscho/pagefind-xkcd-demo/content/comics/2016-9-12-earth-temperature-timeline.md

 Cattle domesticated

-8500 BCE
+8500 <small>BCE</small>

 Ice sheets retreat across the Canadian border

 Temperatures start to level out slightly above 1961-1990 levels

-8000 BCE
+8000 <small>BCE</small>

-[The above sentence breaks over the 8000 BCE line.
+[The above sentence breaks over the 8000 <small>BCE</small> line.
 From here a maximum in temperature on the chart is reached at 0.5°C which will not be overtaken until 2000 CE.
 It stays almost constant here until 5000 BCE where a slight cooling begins.]

-7500 BCE
+7500 <small>BCE</small>

 [To the left:]